 5.2.
-Common criteria for undertakings other than ECN/ECS to manage numbering resources of specific services to undertakings other than providers of electronic communications networks or services, provided that those undertakings demonstrate their ability to manage those numbers and sufficient and adequate numbering resources are made available to satisfy current and foreseeable future demand.
+Guidelines on common criteria for undertakings other than ECN/ECS to manage numbering resources

+According to the EECC (Article 93(2)), NRAs and/or other competent authorities may also grant rights of use for numbering resources from the national numbering plans for the provision of specific services to undertakings other than providers of electronic communications networks or services, provided that those undertakings demonstrate their ability to manage those numbers and sufficient and adequate numbering resources are made available to satisfy current and foreseeable future demand.
 Those undertakings shall demonstrate their ability to manage the numbering resources and comply with any relevant requirements set out pursuant to Article 94.
 It has to be taken into account that granting rights of use of numbering resources for undertakings other than ECN or ECS is a national competence and not an obligation required by the EECC.
-In this respect implementation may vary from MS to MS.
+In this respect implementation may vary from one MS to another.